 My research interests cover the modernist period, focusing in the main on Irish and American literature, transatlantic exchange, and modern and contemporary poetry.
-In 2013 I completed a monograph, American Literature and Irish Culture, 1910–1955: the politics of enchantment (MUP, 2013), which was reissued as a paperback in early 2017.
-The monograph discusses how modernist American writers (including Fitzgerald, Moore, O’Neill, Steinbeck and Stevens) engaged with Irish culture, and underlines the importance of Ireland as a locus of inspiration for American modernism.
-I continue to write on Moore in particular, and have recently published an article on Moore and England for a special issue of Modernist Cultures (2016), ed.
-David Barnes, on 'New Transatlanticisms'.
-A forthcoming book chapter discusses Moore's preoccupation with dictionary definitions and 'lyrical lexicons', to be published in an edited collection on Poetry and the Dictionary, ed.
-Andrew Blades and Piers Pennington (2017).
+My first monograph, American Literature and Irish Culture, 1910–1955: the politics of enchantment, published in 2013 (MUP), was reissued as a paperback in early 2017.
+It discusses how modernist American writers (including Fitzgerald, Moore, O’Neill, Steinbeck and Stevens) engaged with Irish culture, and underlines the importance of Ireland as a locus of inspiration for American modernism.
+I continue to write on Moore in particular, and published an article on Moore and England for a special issue of Modernist Cultures (2016), ed.
+David Barnes, on 'New Transatlanticisms', while a recent book chapter discusses Moore's preoccupation with dictionary definitions and 'lyrical lexicons', in an edited collection on Poetry and the Dictionary, ed.
+Andrew Blades and Piers Pennington (Liverpool UP, 2020).

 Since working for Prof. John Kelly on the Collected Letters of W. B. Yeats in 2007–9 I have developed concurrently my interests in W. B. Yeats.
 This has led to several publications, including a chapter on 'Yeats and the Ghost Club' for an edited collection on Irish writers in London, and a book chapter on Yeats and contemporary American poetry and song for Navigating the Transnational.
-Together with a forthcoming chapter on the Irish poet Richard Murphy and his sonnet sequence The Price of Stone in Ben Keatinge's edited collection Making Integral: Critical Essays on Richard Murphy (Cork UP, 2019), my ongoing interests in Yeats have also informed my new longer-term project, a book-length study on the idea of the 'Irish sonnet' within twentieth-century literature entitled provisionally The Modern Irish Sonnet: from Anecdote to Anarchy.
+Together with a new chapter on the Irish poet Richard Murphy and his sonnet sequence The Price of Stone in Ben Keatinge's edited collection Making Integral: Critical Essays on Richard Murphy (Cork UP, 2019), my ongoing interests in Yeats have also informed my second monograph, a study on the idea of the 'Irish sonnet' within twentieth-century literature entitled The Modern Irish Sonnet: from Anecdote to Anarchy (Palgrave Macmillan, 2020).

-I am also Book Reviews Editor for the new journal of the International Yeats Society: International Yeats Studies (IYS); and for the academic years 2017-2019 I am the Academic Programme Director for the Rothermere American Institute, with responsibility for public events, public engagement projects, and the literature and arts lectures and seminars.
+I am also Book Reviews Editor for the new journal of the International Yeats Society: International Yeats Studies (IYS); and for the academic years 2017-2020 I am the Academic Programme Director for the Rothermere American Institute, with responsibility for public events, public engagement projects, and the literature and arts lectures and seminars.

 For OUDCE: Foundation Certificate in English Literature (Modernism, Critical Reading, Literary Theory); weekly classes in Irish literature, American literature, and poetry; graduate supervision.

-For the English Faculty: Dissertation topics within Irish and American literature, modernism, and modern and contemporary literature; M.St. supervision; DPhil supervision (as below).
+For the English Faculty: Dissertation topics within Irish and American literature, modernism, and modern and contemporary literature; M.St. supervision and DPhil supervision (as below).

 DPhil supervision: I have recently supervised two DPhil topics -- the first on Thomas McGreevy, Irish modernism and the avant-garde; the second on the 'inbetweenness' of William Trevor.